-Driver who was banned until 2040 caught behind wheel again
+Driver who was banned until 2040 caught behind wheel

 A MAN who was already disqualified from driving until the year 2040 has been caught driving again.

-Police from Richmond Local Area Command allege that on Friday they were performing random breath testing in Tabulam when they saw a car stop before the testing site, then try to perform a u-turn, Senior Constable David Henderson said.
+Police from Richmond Local Area Command allege that on Friday, they were performing random breath testing in Tabulam when they saw a car stop before the testing site, then try to do u-turn, Senior Constable David Henderson said.

-Police stopped the vehicle and spoke to the driver, a 45 year old Dungarubba man.
+Police stopped the vehicle and spoke to the driver, a 45-year-old Dungarubba man.

-Checks on his drivers licence revealed it had expired in 1995 and he was disqualified from driving until 2040.
+Checks on his driver's licence revealed it had expired in 1995 and he was disqualified from driving until 2040.

 Checks on the vehicle revealed that it was unregistered and uninsured.

-The driver was issued a Field Court Attendance Notice for Driving Whilst Disqualified and fines for driving unregistered and uninsured.
+The driver was issued a court attendance notice for driving while disqualified, and he was fined for driving unregistered and uninsured.